sandstreamdev/react-swipeable-list/README.md

 Type: `number` (default: `10`)

+How far in pixels scroll needs to be done to block swiping.
+After scrolling is started and goes beyond the threshold, swiping is blocked.

 It can be set for the whole list or for every item.
 See `scrollStartThreshold` for `SwipeableList`.
 Value from the `SwipeableListItem` takes precedence.

 ### swipeStartThreshold